 Suburban Surfer 5.13a

-Andy has been climbing for about eight years, mostly in New England.
+Andy has been climbing for about twelve years, mostly in New England.
 He has also taken climbing trips to Red River Gorge, Red Rocks, Siurana (Spain), Yosemite and many other destinations.
 In addition to climbing outside he climbs competitively and has made the U.S. National Team seven times.

 Livin’ Astro 5.14c

 China Beach 5.14b

 Urban Surfer 5.13d

 Cote D’Azure 5.13b/c

 Butt Bongo Fiesta 5.13a